vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### Development vs. Production Mode

 Development/production modes are hard-coded for the UMD builds: the un-minified files are for development, and the minified files are for production.

-CommonJS and ES Module builds are intended for bundlers, therefore we don't provide minified versions for them.
-You will be responsible for minifying the final bundle yourself.

 CommonJS and ES Module builds also preserve raw checks for `process.env.NODE_ENV` to determine the mode they should run in.
 You should use appropriate bundler configurations to replace these environment variables in order to control which mode Vue will run in.
 Replacing `process.env.NODE_ENV` with string literals also allows minifiers like UglifyJS to completely drop the development-only code blocks, reducing final file size.